jrtibbetts/StructUp/README.md

 ```

 Googling `"protocol witness table for"` doesn't yield much beyond updating the framework search paths.
 Why would this work in _unit_ tests, but not _UI_ tests?

+I've tried a number of different things:
+* Changing `RealFoo` and `MockFoo` to classes makes no difference.
+* Changing `FooManager` to a class adds an additional `Undefined symbol: type metadata accessor for StructUp.FooManager`.
+* Taking `foo` out of the `FooManager` and making it a global variable makes no difference.